horizon-research/Efficient-Deep-Learning-for-Point-Clouds/README.md

   --use_limited USE_LIMITED
                         Use limited aggr. instead of efficient version.
 ```
-Current PYTHON script works for most of networks,except for `DensePoint`.
-To compile and run `DensePoint`, please check out the [sub-repository](https://github.com/horizon-research/Efficient-Deep-Learning-for-Point-Clouds/tree/master/Networks/DensePoint) for details.
-For most of networks, you don't have to compile any additional modules, most of them are native PYTHON code.
-But for `pointnet++` and `f-pointnet`, we need to compile some modules.
+Current Python script works for all the networks, except `DensePoint`.
+To run `DensePoint`, please check out the [sub-repository](https://github.com/horizon-research/Efficient-Deep-Learning-for-Point-Clouds/tree/master/Networks/DensePoint) for details.

+For most of the networks, you don't have to compile any additional modules, most of them are native Python code.
+But for `pointnet++` and `f-pointnet`, you need to compile some modules.
 To compile, you can run:
 ```
 $ python launcher.py --compile [NETWORK]
 ```